Skip to content

 Retrieves the function's type signature.

-Returns: The function signature as a string, or empty string if unavailable or function is invalid.
+The function signature as a string, or None if no type

 get_stack_points